ANNOUNCEMENTS — Here are announcements specific to Moscow.

 - Was anything missed or added from the story?

-- Which of the implications from Sunday’s sermon meant the most to you?
+- Which of the implications from Sunday’s message meant the most to you?
 Why?

 - What did we learn about God from this story?